 Humans are emotional beings.
-We are affected by our environment, by the flux and flow of life, by the decisions we make, and how those decisions, in turn, make us feel.
+We are affected by our environment, by the flow of life, the decisions we make, and how those decisions, in turn, make us feel.

-Our mental health is also affected by these things, which can cause our emotions to spike.
+Our mental health condition is also affected by these things, which can cause our emotions to spike.

 Sometimes, our emotions feel stronger or hit harder than usual.
 When we are highly sensitive, we can feel like a water bucket is covering our head or that we just can’t pull ourselves together.